-Five percent (5%) of all units in new construction projects must:
+Five percent (5%) of all units in new construction projects must meet the accessibility standards as defined in Appendix B (incorporated herein by reference).÷

 - (a) be fully accessible according to the standards set forth in Volume 1-C (1999) of the North Carolina State Building Code, (Chapter 30, Multi-Family Dwellings), - (b) have at least one bathroom with a toilet located in a five foot by five foot clear floor space (may overlap with the five foot turning diameter described in Chapter 30), with no overlapping elements or fixtures; the toilet must be positioned in a corner with the centerline of the toilet bowl 18 inches from the sidewall, and - (c) have at least one bathroom with a curbless, roll-in shower as described in Appendix B. Such showers must also meet the requirements for accessible controls as required by Volume 1-C.